10 Signs You're Dating A Psychopath & What To Expect

 One way to know if your partner is a psychopath is how the relationship starts.
 When you first meet a psychopath, things move extremely fast.
-They tell you how much they have in common with you — how perfect you are for them.
+They tell you how much they have in common with you—how perfect you are for them.
 Like a chameleon, they mirror your hopes, dreams, and insecurities to form an immediate bond of trust and excitement.
 They constantly initiate communication and seem to be fascinated with you on every level.
 If you have a Facebook page, they might plaster it with songs, compliments, poems, and inside jokes.

 2. They prey on your emotions with pity plays and sympathy stories.

 An abundance of sob stories can sometimes be a sign you're dating a psychopath.
 The thing is, you'll quickly find a soft spot in your heart for them.
 They often seem cute and innocent at first (forget your television idea of the arrogant narcissist with a flashy car).
-They’ll probably mention their abusive ex who’s still in love with them.
-They say that all they’ve ever wanted is some peace and quiet.
-They hate drama — and yet, you’ll soon come to notice there’s more drama surrounding them than anyone you’ve ever known.
+They'll probably mention their abusive ex who's still in love with them.
+They say that all they've ever wanted is some peace and quiet.
+They hate drama—and yet, you'll soon come to notice there's more drama surrounding them than anyone you've ever known.

 3. They involve you in their own versions of "love triangles."

 Dating a psychopath often involves being subjected to a lot of manipulation.
 They blatantly deny their own manipulative behavior and ignore evidence when confronted with it.
 They become dismissive and critical if you attempt to disprove their fabrications with facts.
-Instead of them actually addressing their inappropriate behavior, somehow it always becomes your fault for being “sensitive” and “crazy.”
-Toxic people condition you to believe that the problem isn’t the abuse itself, but instead your reactions to their abuse.
+Instead of them actually addressing their inappropriate behavior, somehow it always becomes your fault for being "sensitive" and "crazy."
+Toxic people condition you to believe that the problem isn't the abuse itself, but instead your reactions to their abuse.
 (For more on this, here are a few things psychopaths say that will distort your perception of reality.)

 5. They accuse you of feeling emotions that they are intentionally provoking.

-They call you jealous after blatantly flirting with an ex — often done over social networking for the entire world to see.
+They call you jealous after blatantly flirting with an ex—often done over social networking for the entire world to see.
 They call you needy after intentionally ignoring you for days on end.
-They use your manufactured reactions to garner sympathy from other targets, trying to prove how “hysterical” you’ve become.
-You probably once considered yourself to be an exceptionally easygoing person, but an encounter with a psychopath will (temporarily) turn that notion upside down.
+They use your manufactured reactions to garner sympathy from other targets, trying to prove how "hysterical" you've become.
+You probably once considered yourself to be an exceptionally easygoing person, but dating a psychopath will (temporarily) turn that notion upside down.

 6. You've noticed them pathologically lying and making excuses.

 Another clear clue that your partner might be a psychopath is constant lying.
-There is always an excuse for everything, even things that don’t require excusing.
+There is always an excuse for everything, even things that don't require excusing.
 They make up lies faster than you can question them.
-They constantly blame others — it is never their fault.
+They constantly blame others—it is never their fault.
 They spend more time rationalizing their behavior than improving it.
 Even when caught in a lie, they express no remorse or embarrassment.
 Oftentimes, it almost seems as if they wanted you to catch them.